fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.7: Little bit of MongoDB coding

+Note that this exercise assumes that you have done all the configurations made in material after the exercise 12.5.
+You should still run the todo-app backend <i>outside a container</i> just the MongoDB is containerized for now.

 The todo application has no proper implementation of routes for getting one todo (GET <i>/todos/:id</i>) and updating one todo (PUT <i>/todos/:id</i>).
 Fix the code.

 </div>